Nadya Suleman

 Natalie Denise Suleman (born Nadya Denise Doud-Suleman; July 11, 1975), known as Octomom in the media, is an American media personality who came to international attention when she gave birth to the first surviving octuplets in January 2009.
 The circumstances of their high-order multiple birth led to controversy in the field of assisted reproductive technology as well as an investigation by the Medical Board of California of the fertility specialist involved.

 Suleman conceived the octuplets and her six older children via in vitro fertilization (IVF).

 Early life

 Suleman was born in Fullerton, California.
 (Note: She was born in Orange County, which supports Fullerton as her place of birth vs. Bellflower (Los Angeles County) which is sometimes reported.)
 She is the only child of Angela Victoria Suleman (born Stanaitis), a schoolteacher of Lithuanian descent and Edward Doud Suleman, a Palestinian restaurant owner turned realtor who served as a translator in Iraq.
 She attended Nogales High School in La Puente, California, where she was known as Natalie Doud, and later Mt.
 San Antonio College in Walnut where she earned a psychiatric technician license.
-She received a B.S. in child development and worked for a state mental hospital for three years.
+She received a B.S. in child development from California State University and worked for a state mental hospital for three years.

 Marriage and divorce

 In 1996, Suleman married Marco Gutierrez.
-They separated in 2000.
-Gutierrez filed for divorce in November 2006, which was finalized in January 2008.
+They separated in 2000 and Gutierrez filed for divorce in November 2006.
+The divorce was finalized in January 2008.